-INS 101 Technology and Society 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks Technology and Society examines the issue of technology from a variety of perspectives.
-Students will explore how technological innovation has been treated in 20th century fiction and film, and how thinkers have examined the implications of living in a technological society.
+INS 101 Technology and Society

+3 Credits (3 Lecture 0 Lab 0 Shop)

+3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks

+Technology and Society examines the issue of technology from a variety of perspectives.
+Students will explore how technological innovation has been treated by society, through various media and the arts, and how thinkers have examined the implications of living in a technological society.
 Prerequisite: Successful completion of ENG 101 or ENG 105 with a C or better.